 The money for repayment of loans would be collected and repaid as it is at present except that the capital projects would cost, roughly, half or less what they cost today.

 The collateral for the loan would be similar to that today e.g., either secured on the project itself or on the repaying power of the government and its administrative systems.
 Essentially, the government would be repaying itself thereby removing creative liquidity which has fulfilled its function.

 In the past the mechanism has been successfully used for public capital projects in Canada, New Zealand, China and Guernsey and is believed to be being used in Malaysia today for some big public capital projects.

 Gradually, over time, the banking system (by an increase in required reserves) would be increasingly restricted in its own creation of money unless such creation demonstrably spreads productive capacity and assists sustainable development.

 The proposal in its full form focuses all new money creation (as loans) onto environmental capital and the development and spreading of various forms of productive capital.

-Moreover, the proposal is capable of being implemented in developed economies.
+Moreover, the proposal is capable of being implemented in lesser developed economies.

-Therefore the overall value of the proposal can be described as environment-addressing, financially huge, global-wide, effective and inclusive.
+Therefore the overall value of the proposal can be described as environment-friendly, financially huge, global-wide, effective and inclusive.